NigelThomas/sqlstream-orctest/README.md

 ## Running the development image

-Start the development runtime using the `dockerdev.sh` script:
+Start the development runtime using the `orc_hdfs_dev.sh` script:
 ```
  cd
  cd sqlstream-orctest
- LOAD_SLAB_FILES="IngestCSV.slab WriteCSVtoHDFS.slab" ./dockerdev.sh
+ LOAD_SLAB_FILES="IngestCSV.slab WriteCSVtoHDFS.slab" ./orc_hdfs_dev.sh
 ```
-The container will be named `orcdev`.
-The script automatically kills and removes any existing `orcdev` container, so be careful not to accidentally rerun the `dockerdev.sh` script unless you are sure you want to discard the existing container.
+The container will be named `orc_hdfs_dev`.
+The script automatically kills and removes any existing `orc_hdfs_dev` container, so be careful not to accidentally rerun the `orc_hdfs_dev.sh` script unless you are sure you want to discard the existing container.

-You can use LOAD_SLAB_FILES and HOST_DATA_ROOT environment variables exactly as defined for the test image (but using the `./dockerdev,.sh script`).
+You can use LOAD_SLAB_FILES and HOST_DATA_ROOT environment variables exactly as defined for the test image (but using the `./orc_hdfs_dev.sh` script).
 The same defaults will apply.

 When you start the container the selected StreamLab projects will be already loaded and started.

-The `dockerdev.sh` script ends by tailing the docker log file (`docker logs -f orcdev`) so once that has shown the container  being started and s-Server trace log messages in the log eyou can Ctrl-C out, or you can leave the log tail running and work in another terminal.
+The `orc_hdfs_dev.sh` script ends by tailing the docker log file (`docker logs -f orc_hdfs_dev`) so once that has shown the container  being started and s-Server trace log messages in the log eyou can Ctrl-C out, or you can leave the log tail running and work in another terminal.

+Again, there is an equivalent script `orc_hive_test.sh` which generates a container called `orc_hive_test` and directs the output data to a table in Hive.

 # Making changes to the StreamLab rojects